Dreaming of flying high in the sky, wearing the crisp white pilot uniform, and being called “Captain”?

 Remember: getting your license is just the beginning.
 Consistency, attitude, and upgrading your skills (like Type Rating) will shape your growth.

-What You Should Do Instead
+What You Should Do to Become a Pilot in 2025

 By now, you know the common mistakes — so here’s what you should do if you’re serious about becoming a pilot in 2025: